aenglert42/aenglert42/README.md

 ## Some of my planned projects:

 ## USB stick sanitizer <img src="https://skills.thijs.gg/icons?i=raspberrypi" style="height: 30px; width:auto;"/>
-I want to use a Raspberry Pi build a USB stick sanitizer.
+I want to use a Raspberry Pi to build a USB stick sanitizer.
 A device to safely transfer the content of an untrusted USB stick to a clean one, without taking the risk of plugging it directly into my computer.</br>
 </br>

 ## DNS-based network-wide ad blocker <img src="https://skills.thijs.gg/icons?i=raspberrypi" style="height: 30px; width:auto;"/>